-Minnco has added Health Savings Accounts (HSAs) to its growing list of product offerings.
-The popularity of HSAs continues to grow as the cost of insurance premiums continue to head skyward.
+Minnco offers Health Savings Accounts (HSAs) to its members and member businesses.
+The popularity of HSAs continues to grow as the cost of insurance premiums rise.
 HSAs, used in conjunction with high-deductible health plans (HDHP), provide a way to save money for medical-related expenses tax-free.

 If you have an HDHP, either as a self-employed or through your employer's health insurance program, consider opening up a HSA with Minnco.
 A Minnco HSA pays dividends on your entire balance.
 In addition, there isn't a minimum balance requirement.

 You have convenient access to your account through the use of checks or a Minnco HSA Check Card.
 For more information on HSA savings account, click here or talk to one of our friendly Member Services representatives.

 Use pre-tax dollars to pay for future medical expenses.

 You will be able to deduct your contributions to your HSA, and the account earnings will accumulate on a tax-deferred basis.
 Best of all, distributions from your HSA are tax-free if they are used for qualified medical expenses.

 Opening your HSA.